This flagship International Business Class lounge for Qantas at its main hub of Sydney Airport misses the mark in quality.

 It’s an overflow area that has a plant wall.
 However, note that the air conditioning is quite loud out here.

 Food and beverage

 While the decor of the lounge isn’t too exciting, those in search of food and refreshment options prior to their onward flight are more than well catered for.

-Also located beside the island dining area is the lounge’s barista station, pouring out smooth custom-ordered espressos for the caffeine-addicted of us, and an impressive gelato station, likely a popular spot during a hot summer’s day.
+In the centre of the lounge, there is an impressive gelato station, likely a popular spot during a hot summer’s day.

-The lounge’s bathroom facilities are also decent, providing a modern contemporary designed area to cater for those needing to freshen up while in transit or wanting to shower and change out of their suit on their way home from a long business day.
+The bathroom facilities are decent, providing a contemporary-designed area to cater for those needing to freshen up.

 The fresh and light environment was calming and, as usual, Qantas’ inclusion of the complimentary ASPAR skincare products is always a nice touch.